kinetra/kinetra.de/README.md

 ## Constribute

 If you want to add a blog, edit a blog, please open a PR (Pull-Request).
-Make sure the content you add/edit/remove is usefull.
+Make sure the content you add/edit/remove is useful.

 ## Learn More